 First things first, I hope you enjoy what this collection has to offer.
 And yes, this truly is a collection more so than it is a blog.
 The majority of these pieces were written in other times, with other keys or graphite-smudged fingers, and many of these words were never initially intended for anyone, save a blank page.

 You’ll find that most revolve around some central themes: nature, sense of place + culture, human – human / human – land / human – non-human relationships, and memory.
-These are just a few themes that fascinate, inspire, challenge me.
+These are just a few themes that fascinate, inspire, and challenge me.

 The pieces themselves, then, are grouped up top into three broad categories: Essays, Poetry, and Prose.
 They’re collections, but not at all dusty old relics on a shelf.
 I’ll be adding new work as I write it!